ArduJimmy/Mahowik_BalancingWii_With_NRF24L01/README.md

 <h2>Mahowik BalancingWii rev 1.1 with NRF24L01 (Modified by <a href="https://www.youtube.com/@ardujimmy" target="_blank">Ardujimmy</a>)</h2>

 <p>This is a Mahowik BalancingWii ver 1.1 with NRF24L01 to control the robot.
-I modified the original code is to make it work with NRF24L01.</p>
+I modified the original code is to make it work with NRF24L01.
+Original Mahowik's BalancingWii Code: https://github.com/mahowik/BalancingWii</p>

 <h3>Main Components:</h3>
 <ul>